 Common Name: River Bulrush

-Scirpus fluviatilis is a Perennial up to 2.00 metres tall.
+Scirpus fluviatilis is a perennial plant that can grow up to 2.00 metres tall.

 E. Asia to N. America and Australia - New South Wales.